Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Abstract

 \section{Abstract}

 The ability of deep learning (DL) approaches to learn generalised signal and noise models, coupled with their fast inference on GPUs, holds great promise for enhancing gravitational-wave (GW) searches in terms of speed, parameter space coverage, and search sensitivity.
 However, the opaque nature of DL models severely harms their reliability.
 In this work, we meticulously develop a DL model stage-wise and work towards improving its robustness and reliability.
 First, we address the problems in maintaining the purity of training data by deriving a new metric that better reflects the visual strength of the ``chirp'' signal features in the data.
 Using a reduced, smooth representation obtained through a variational auto-encoder (VAE), we build a classifier to search for compact binary coalescence (CBC) signals.
 Our tests on real LIGO data show an impressive performance of the model.
 However, upon probing the robustness of the model through adversarial attacks, its simple failure modes were identified, underlining how such models can still be highly fragile.
 As a first step towards bringing robustness, we retrain the model in a novel framework involving a generative adversarial network (GAN).
 Over the course of training, the model learns to eliminate the primary modes of failure identified by the adversaries.
 Although absolute robustness is practically impossible to achieve, we demonstrate some fundamental improvements earned through such training, like sparseness and reduced degeneracy in the extracted features at different layers inside the model.
-Through comparative inference on real LIGO data, we show that the prescribed robustness is achieved at practically zero cost in terms of performance.
+We show that these gains are achieved at practically zero loss in terms of model performance on real LIGO data before and after GAN training.
 Through a direct search on $\sim 8.8$ days of LIGO data, we recover two significant CBC events from GWTC-2.1~\cite{gwtc2.1}, GW190519\_153544 and GW190521\_074359.
 We also report the search sensitivity obtained from an injection study.